Inuyasha (character): Reception

 Briana Lawerence from Mania Entertainment was harsher in regards to these situation as the narrative continuously focused on this triangle for multiple seasons, leaving her the desire for Inuyasha to decide a love interest because she found the character annoying as a result.
-In her book Anime from Akira to Howl's Moving Castle, scholar Susan J. Napier analysed how certain lessons in the series relate to Inuyasha's representation of masculinity.
-Academic Caroline Ruddell analysed use of movement in the anime.
+In her book Anime from Akira to Howl's Moving Castle, scholar Susan J. Napier analyzed how certain lessons in the series relate to Inuyasha's representation of masculinity.
+Academic Caroline Ruddell analyzed use of movement in the anime.
 In combat scenes Inuyasha is often slowed or frozen, against the moving background, to foreground his emotional and physical vulnerability.
 Close-up shots of his face and head place further focus on these aspects and on the character (rather than the narrative), particularly his facial expressions, while wide shots showing his whole body are used to depict his strength.
 Together, the techniques show the different facets of his hybrid nature.
 According to Rudell, Inuyasha is stylized as an anti-hero or tsundere.
 IGN's D. F. Smith praised the voice acting of Richard Cox as "he does a fine job getting the character's rough-edged, angry mode of speech across, even without being able to stick "yarou" at the end of every sentence."
 Anime News Network also found Cox as the most appealing members from the English dub, describing his take on the protagonist as "arrogant punk".